-This document is intended as a convenient investigative reference but should not be relied upon as being definitive or exhaustive.
+This document is intended as a convenient investigative reference but should not be relied upon as definitive or exhaustive.
 Please contact the Centre of Forensic Sciences (CFS) Toxicology Section for assistance with questions of an analytical or toxicological nature by e-mail or telephone 647 329-1400 or 647 329-1430.
 When calling please ask for the appropriate coordinator:

 Analytical Decision-making and Capability

 The screening methods employed in the Toxicology Section are: